Social Media

 • Park View Primary School

-Park View Primary School is one of the 6 schools that will have a cap on PR students.
+Park View Primary School will have a cap on PR students.
 Image Credit: Park View Primary School

 Are international students eligible for P1 registration?